MadsPurpleV/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01

+# Task-1: Bar Chart & Histogram on Age Dataset

+## Project Description
 Distribution of continuous and categorical variable using bar chart and histogram of the age and genders dataset using Python (Pandas, Matplotlib, Seaborn).
 Internship Project Task-1.

-# Task-1: Bar Chart & Histogram on Age Dataset

-## Project Description
 This project visualizes a small dataset of people’s ages and genders using:
-(i) **Bar Chart** → Gender distribution
+1. **Bar Chart** → Gender distribution
-(ii) **Histogram** → Age distribution
+2. **Histogram** → Age distribution

 It is part of my **Prodigy Internship Data Science - Task 1**.

 ---

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - Pandas
 - Matplotlib